CBD Products and Medical Marijuana for Endometriosis

 People with endometriosis want safe, effective ways to relieve the pain and other symptoms of this chronic condition.
 However, our 2021 Endometriosis In America survey shows that only 14 percent of survey respondents feel their endo symptoms are well-controlled by their current treatment plan.

-While 81 percent of respondents use over-the-counter pain relievers to relieve endo symptoms, some are turning to CBD products and medical marijuana (MMJ).
+While 81 percent of respondents use over-the-counter pain relievers to relieve endo symptoms, some are turning to CBD products and medical marijuana.

-People have derived a number of CBD products from cannabidiol in the cannabis plant.
+There are many different CBD products.
 These include creams for the skin, drinking water, and oils to add to food.
-While these products contain varying amounts of CBD, they do not impact the mind or cause the "high" like marijuana does.1
+While these products contain varying amounts of CBD, they do not impact the mind or cause the "high" like marijuana with THC does.2

-People now have more access to legal CBD products and MMJ.
-But the laws on the use of both vary.
-Plus, the U.S. Food and Drug Administration (FDA) has not endorsed CBD products to treat endometriosis or other diseases.1
+People now have more access to legal CBD products and medical marijuana with THC.
+But the laws on the use of both vary from state to state.
+The U.S. Food and Drug Administration (FDA) has not endorsed CBD products to treat endometriosis or other diseases.
+Medical marijuana with THC remains illegal under federal law, while some state have made it legal.1,2

 Our 2021 Endometriosis In America survey found that 33 percent of endo warriors have used CBD oil for endometriosis.
-Plus, 9 percent say they have used MMJ in the past, while 25 percent currently use MMJ.
+Plus, 9 percent say they have used medical marijuana in the past, while 25 percent currently use MMJ.

 Of the 240 people linked to the Endometriosis Association, 27.8 percent had used CBD and 32.1 percent had used medical marijuana.
-Of the 124 people who had received an endo diagnosis, 46.0 percent had used CBD and 46.8 percent had used MMJ.
-More than half of those using either CBD or cannabis deemed them fairly or highly effective for pelvic pain caused by endometriosis.2
+Of the 124 people who had received an endo diagnosis, 46.0 percent had used CBD and 46.8 percent had used medical marijuana.
+More than half of those using either CBD or cannabis deemed them fairly or highly effective for pelvic pain caused by endometriosis.3

 What endometriosis symptoms are people trying to ease with CBD products and medical marijuana?